antoinela65/SQL-ETL-Process-Assignment/README.md

 ---

-This project demonstrates expertise in designing efficient data warehouse solutions, creating ETL processes, and ensuring data quality and performance optimization.
-Ideal for companies prioritizing data-driven decision-making! ✨
+This project demonstrates my expertise in designing efficient data warehouse solutions, creating ETL processes, and ensuring data quality and performance optimization.
+It is ideal for companies prioritizing data-driven decision-making! ✨